It is remarkably important and yet equally difficult to adequately:

 Chapter in 2021 Future of text book

-Luc P. Beaudoin has submitted a very brief chapter on the CUP’A framework, for publication in the 2nd edition of the Future of Text book edited by Frode Hegland (ed.) book 2021:
+Luc P. Beaudoin has submitted a very brief chapter on the CUP’A framework, for publication in Volume II of The Future of Text book edited by Frode Hegland (2021).
+The chapter is called

 Beyond the CRAAP test and other introductory guides for assessing knowledge resources: The CUP'A framework